How Many Copies of a Will Should Be Signed?

 Suddenly, instead of paying $10 and finishing the task in a single afternoon, you’re out $50-plus and several days if you can’t get all five copies into your notary’s hands at once.

-Additionally, inconsistencies in codicils may automatically revoke a will, which leads to a whole host of issues associated with its execution after you’ve passed on.
+Additionally, inconsistencies in codicils may automatically revoke a will.
+This will lead to a whole host of issues associated with its execution after you’ve passed on.

 Multiple Copies of a Single Will Can Leave an Estate Open to Dispute

-When you are no longer here to personally confirm your wishes, the primary concern with multiple signed copies of your will is that your assets may not be distributed according to your true final wishes.
+The primary concern with multiple signed copies of your will?
+Your assets may not be distributed according to your true final wishes.

 There is a certain period of time during which wills may be presented to the courts.
-In the event there are discrepancies among the wills presented – from honest mistakes to outright fraud; it makes no difference – your estate will become tied up in disputes.
+If there are discrepancies among the wills presented — from honest mistakes to outright fraud; it makes no difference — your estate will become tied up in disputes.

-Multiple copies of your will could inadvertently wind up costing your bereaved family members more time, money, and heartache that you might imagine.
+Multiple copies of your will could inadvertently wind up costing your bereaved family members more time, money, and heartache than you might imagine.

 Barry E. Haimo, Esq.